Lynaiss/Portfolio/README.md

 3. Make sure to first enter the Page title at the top!
 This will ensure the web address of the page has nothing weird going on in it!
 4. Switch to HTML tab if it's not selected already.
 5. In the big part paste the code.
 Follow the instructions in it to make sure nothing looks off!
 Do not forget to hit Publish when done!

+--FONT AWESOME ICONS--

+Use at your own risk!
+This is bugged!
+Version v5.11.2 supported.

+1. To add social media icons to the sidebar, on your Blogger Dashboard go to Layour.
+2. Under Social Links title click Edit on Social Links tab.
+3. In the window that opens to the New Site Name add font awesome code for the specific icon.
+The code looks like this: <i class="fab fa-twitter"></i>
+4. To the New Site URL add your link to the social media.
+Hit Add Link.
+5. When you're done do not forget to hit Save button!

 --SEARCH RESULTS--